mathisdt/kodi-historian/README.md

    Kodi.
 More information can be found [here](https://kodi.wiki/view/Webserver).
 6. Copy `config-template.ini` to `config.ini` and edit it to contain your data.
    Use the same values you entered in Kodi in the previous step.
-7. Now you can run `main.py`, which will write its output to standard out.
+7. Now you can run `main.py`, which will write its output to standard out if you don't give a filename as target.

 ## Infrastructure